Below are common credit card debt myths that many people have when facing financial problems.

 Do not let debt collectors, consolidators or creditors mislead you about credit after bankruptcy.
-The bankruptcy credit myth is a fear tactic to discourage you from getting proper legal advice, and taking the steps that will benefit you, your family and your financial health and well-being.
+The bankruptcy credit myth is a fear tactic to discourage you from getting proper legal advice, and taking the steps that will benefit you, your family, your financial health and your credit score.

-We can help you discharge your debt, remove judgments, establish an affordable repayment plan for your secured debt and more – all of which can dramatically increase your credit score.
+We can help you discharge your debt, remove judgments, establish an affordable repayment plan for your secured debt and more – all of which will dramatically increase your credit score.

 Properly prepared Chapter 7 bankruptcy petitions discharge unsecured debt in full and protect all personal assets in full.

 Chapter 7 laws were written to provide debt relief and the ability to obtain a new financial future.
 The authors of the law understood the need to preserve and protect “basic” assets needed by individuals and families to obtain a fresh start.
-They therefore create strong federal and state laws to exempt or protect certain basic assets from seizure or collection by creditors.
+Strong federal and state laws exempt or protect certain basic assets from loss, seizure or collection by creditors.